 Are you a GST-registered freelancer, contractor or sole trader business?
 If so, these tips about book-keeping, BASs and your responsibilities in regard to the Australian Tax Office (ATO) may be helpful.

 For small GST-registered businesses, it's usually best to input everything into your accounting program and do your bank reconciliations at the end of every month.
-Then you don't have a great pile of book-keeping to catch up on when the BAS is due to be lodged with the ATO at the end of the quarter.
+Then you don't have a heap of book-keeping to catch up on when the BAS is due to be lodged with the ATO at the end of the quarter.

 Every year my two busiest periods are May/June, and November/December.
 In early May, everyone starts rushing to get their reports or policy documents or publications edited and proofread or their transcripts finished so they can be invoiced and pay their bills by the end of the financial year.
 In early November, everyone suddenly realises Christmas is on its way and they need to wind up their reports and other documents prior to the new calendar year.
 I don't really try to keep my book-keeping up-to-date in those two quarters because I am flat out working long hours to keep my clients happy and make money.